Air Fryer Recipe

 Method

 1. Steam the cauliflower florets until tender, about 10 minutes.
-Drain and cool.
+Drain well and leave to cool.

-2. In a saucepan, melt butter and whisk in flour to make a roux.
+2. Melt the butter in a saucepan, then whisk in the flour to form a roux.
 Cook until pale golden.

-3. Gradually add milk, whisking continuously until the sauce thickens, about 5–7 minutes.
+3. Slowly pour in the milk, whisking all the time, until the sauce thickens, about 5–7 minutes.

-4. Remove from heat, season with salt, pepper, and nutmeg, then stir in cheddar cheese until melted.
+4. Take off the heat, season with salt, pepper and nutmeg, then stir in the cheddar cheese until melted.

-5. Mash the steamed cauliflower, mix with cheese sauce, and adjust seasoning.
+5. Mash the steamed cauliflower, combine it with the cheese sauce, and check the seasoning.
 Cool to room temperature, then refrigerate for at least an hour.

 6. Shape the mixture into small croquettes or patties.

-7. Preheat air fryer to 200°C (392°F).
-Set up a breading station with beaten egg and breadcrumbs.
+7. Preheat the air fryer to 200°C (392°F).
+Set up a breading station with the beaten egg and breadcrumbs.

-8. Dip each croquette in egg, then roll in breadcrumbs.
+8. Dip each croquette in the egg, then roll in the breadcrumbs.
 Lightly spray with oil.

 9. Air fry for 12–15 minutes, turning halfway, until golden brown and crisp.